Planning for the safe storage of your gun should take place before purchasing.

 There are also companies that make gun concealment furniture, shelving and wall art, where you can store a firearm in plain sight and be able to access it quickly.
 They have hidden compartments that creatively conceal guns.
 These items are not safes and not designed to be impermeable therefore are not a great choice if there are children or unauthorized users in the home.

 Important note: If you have people with children visit your home, planned or unplanned, you need to remove your gun from it’s “secret” place, in any room, unload and lock it in your gun safe or cabinet.

-Store firearms so that they are inaccessible to children and other unauthorized users.
-There is a wide variety of safes, cases, and other security devices.
-While specific security measures may vary, a parent must, in every case, assess the exposure of the firearm and absolutely ensure that it is inaccessible to a child.
 Listed below are some safety measures to protect children and teens from accidental firearm injury and suicide as listed in the JAMA article “Gun storage practices and risk of youth suicide and unintentional firearm injuries.”
 (6)

-Don’t underestimate your child’s curiosity or the strength their trigger finger.
+Don’t underestimate your child’s curiosity or the strength of their trigger finger.
 Children as young as 3 have enough strength to fire many of the handguns on today’s market, especially the small, lighter-weight models marketed to women.